 Steps to Take Before Signing a Prenup

 If you would like to sign a prenuptial agreement, there are several steps you should take.
-First, be sure to read the entire contents of your prenup to ensure that you understand what is in it.
+First, be sure to read the entire contents of your prenup to ensure that you understand what’s in it.
 Regardless of who prepares the document, it’s essential to know what it says and ask for clarification if there is something you disagree with.

 Finally, take the time to think about it before you sign.
 Even after consulting an attorney, you might have your doubts.
 Entering a marriage, with or without a prenup, is an important decision.
-Ensure that you are doing the best thing for yourself long-term and do not sign anything that can negatively impact you in the future.
+Ensure that you are doing the best thing for yourself long-term and don’t sign anything that can negatively impact you in the future.

 How to Keep Assets Separate Without a Prenup

 Some people choose to get a prenup because each potential spouse has property or other assets they’d like to protect.
-These assets may include physical property, retirement or other accounts and more.
+These assets may include physical property, retirement or other accounts, and more.
 Even if a couple decides to share some of the assets that they bring into the marriage or accumulate during the marriage, it can be wise to have a prenup.

 It might be wise to create a trust before marriage.
 This way, it will be clear which assets fall under the trust and are separate.
 If you own property such as a home and want to keep it separate, ensure that you continue to only pay for it with money earned outside the marriage and not from a joint fund.
 This will help prove later that it is not shared property.